 For many getting divorced over 40, the prospect of losing the family home can be devastating.
 Some divorcees are unwilling to give up the home at the expense of financial stability.
 A piece of real estate can be one of the largest assets in a marital estate, and whichever spouse decides to keep the home must deal with taxes, maintenance and additional costs on a reduced income.

-Regardless of age, Illinois state law requires all divorcing couples to divide up all marital property.
+Regardless of age, Illinois law requires all divorcing couples to divide up all marital property.
 The equitable distribution laws surrounding property division make it necessary for the dividing of assets to be as fair as possible, though not always completely equal.
-Before awarding any property to one party of the other, the court will look at a variety of factors, including the following:
+Before awarding any property to one party or the other, the court will look at a variety of factors, including the following:

 - The length of the marriage

 - Each party’s contribution to the marital estate.

 In some cases, one spouse may have left the work force early on in the marriage to raise children.
 This can make it difficult for that spouse to earn a significant income after a divorce in the later years.
 A judge may determine that the unemployed spouse would require a greater number of assets to offset his or her ability to become financially independent.

 A lawyer in Elmhurst would explain to elderly clients going through a divorce that retirement assets are also subject to division.
 Regardless of which spouse was employed or put money into the retirement account, the state gives both spouses a right to a portion of the assets.
 After many years in the workforce, the prospect of living off of built-up retirement funds seems doable.
 However, once those assets are essentially split in half, it can be much more challenging to make ends meet.
 What was meant for a couple to live on together during their golden years must now cover the expenses associated with two separate residences, vacations, household items and medical care.

 Those who divorce in their 50s or 60s may have enough time to begin building up savings before retiring, but those who divorce after retirement may find that they will have to return to the workforce in order to make ends meet.